Zykatious/GoDiodeTransfer/README.md

 # GoDiodeTransfer
-A Golang server and client to send data over an air-gapped network via a network diode.
+A Golang server and client to send files over an air-gapped network via a network diode.

 Usage is as follows: